All Episodes

 No, it just means the evidence doesn't come in.

-The trial, the jury wasn't there.
+The jury wasn't there.

-Um, but uh when it comes to discovery, it's a very important process, guys.
+But when it comes to discovery, it's a very important process, guys.

-And you could tell that the prosecutor, I'm actually surprised, she's pretty much there by herself.
+And you could tell that the prosecutor, I'm actually surprised.

 I haven't seen her with another prosecutor.

-Normally, with a case this big, you would want two or three prosecutors on the case.
+Normally with a case this big, you would want two or three prosecutors on the case.

 Looks like there's only one, which is strange to me.

-He has the female, the white guy, and that black male, all on his defense team, and the prosecutor's pretty much by herself.
+He has the female, the white guy, and that black male all on his defense team.

-Um, but I doubt that's a prosecutor.
+But I doubt that's a prosecutor.

-Uh that's all she has.
+That's all she has.

-So um, yeah, the DA's office is probably like low on people or something, but um basically that's what the discovery issue was.
+So yeah, the DA's office is probably like low on people or something.

 What'd you think of that?